jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-reference-prebuilt-url.md

 ```
 #### [V2 response](#tab/V2)

-The following example shows the resolution of the https://www.luis.ai is a great cognitive services example of artificial intelligence
+The following example shows the resolution of the https://www.luis.ai is a great Cognitive Research Technologies example of artificial intelligence

 ```json
 "entities": [